italoaa/Mos-Vim/README.md

 # Description

 ### Why use mostrosity vim?
-If you suffer with understanding how vim works and want to learn a lot, Mostrority is for You.
+-If you suffer with understanding how vim works and want to learn a lot, Mostrority is for You.
-If you want a upgradable config that has the basics but is not bloated, Mostrosity is for You If you want a sane file structure that is understandable and usable by everyone then Mostrosity is for **YOU**!
+-If you want a upgradable config that has the basics but is not bloated, Mostrosity is for You -If you want a sane file structure that is understandable and usable by everyone then Mostrosity is for **YOU**!

 **This is a config For you to build on**